SALE | 30% OFF | FREE SHIPPING Shop Now

 • Textured vegetable protein

-Soy is prevalent in many processed and prepared foods, which can make detecting such products less obvious.
+Soy is prevalent in many processed and prepared foods, which can make detection less obvious.
 Here is a list of foods where soy may be found but difficult to detect:

 • Bread and starches: crackers, cakes, bread, rolls, or pastries containing peanuts, peanut oil, or soy flour; granola, breakfast bars, and cereals that contain soy ingredients; pasta made with soy flour.